amirmasoudabdol/preferably/README.md

 In case this setting does not satisfy your need or you have a better idea on how to implement this, please reach out on [GitHub](https://github.com/amirmasoudabdol/preferably/issues/).

-### Light/Dark Switch
+### Manual Light/Dark Toggle

 In addition to the automatic color scheme switching, you can add a switch to the menu bar, e.g, <span class="fas fa-adjust fa"></span>, to allow for manual selection between light and dark themes.
 This can be done by setting the `toggle` option to `manual`.

 ```YAML
 template: